 - a.
 When an employee is authorized by his/her appointing authority or designee to operate a privately owned vehicle on State business the employee will be allowed to claim and be reimbursed at the Federal Standard Mileage Rate (FSMR).
 Mileage reimbursement includes all expenses related to the use, and maintenance of the vehicle, including but not limited to gasoline, up-keep, wear and tear, tires, and all insurance including liability, collision and comprehensive coverage; breakdowns, towing and any repairs, and any additional personal expenses that may be incurred by an individual as a result of mechanical breakdown or collision. - b.
 When an employee is required to report to an alternative work location, the employee may be reimbursed for the number of miles driven in excess of his/her normal commute. - 2.
 Private Aircraft Mileage: When an employee is authorized by his/her department, reimbursement for the use of the employee's privately owned aircraft on State business shall be at the current FSMR rate per statute mile.
-Pilot qualifications and insurance requirements will be maintained in accordance with CalHR Rule 599.628 and the State Office of Risk and Insurance Management. - 3.
+Pilot qualifications and insurance requirements will be maintained in

+- accordance with CalHR Rule 599.628 and the State Office of Risk and Insurance Management. - 3.
 Mileage to/from a Common Carrier: When the employee's use of a privately owned vehicle is authorized for travel to or from a common carrier terminal, and the employee's vehicle is not parked at the terminal during the period of absence, the employee may claim double the number of miles between the terminal and the employee's headquarters or residence, whichever is less, while the employee occupies the vehicle.
 Exception to whichever is less: if the employee begins travel one hour or more before the employee normally leaves home, or ends travel one hour or more after the end of the work day or travel occurs on a regularly scheduled day off, mileage may be computed from/to his/her residence. - G. Receipts: Receipts shall be submitted for every item of expense of \$25 or more.
 In addition, receipts are required for every item of transportation and business expense incurred as a result of conducting State business except for actual expenses as follows: - 1.
-Railroad and bus fares of less than \$25 when travel is wholly within the State of California. - 2.
-Street car, ferry fares, bridge and road tolls, local rapid transit system, taxi, shuttle or hotel bus fares, and parking fees of \$10.00 or less for each continuous period of parking or each separate transportation expense noted in this item.

-3. Telephone, fax or other business charges necessary to State business of \$5.00 or less.

-- 4. In the absence of a receipt, reimbursement will be limited to the non-receipted amount above. - H. Reimbursement will be claimed only for the actual and necessary expenses noted above.
+Railroad and bus fares of less than \$25 when travel is wholly within the State of California - 2.
+Street car, ferry fares, bridge and road tolls, local rapid transit system, taxi, shuttle or hotel bus fares, and parking fees of \$10.00 or less for each continuous period of parking or each separate transportation expense noted in this item. - 3.
+Telephone, fax or other business charges necessary to State business of \$5.00 or less. - 4.
+In the absence of a receipt, reimbursement will be limited to the non-receipted amount above. - 5.
+Reimbursement will be claimed only for the actual and necessary expenses noted above.
 Regardless of the above exceptions, the approving officer may require additional certification and/or explanation in order to determine that an expense was actually and reasonably incurred.
-In the absence of a satisfactory explanation, the expense shall not be allowed. - I. During the term of this agreement, the parties agree that the State may apply any future changes to the business and travel expense reimbursement program for excluded employees to BU 16 employees.
+In the absence of a satisfactory explanation, the expense shall not be allowed.